The Best Off Grid Solar System for Home and Camping

 - User-friendly and easy to access all the controls you need

 - Difficult to install

 8. Victron MultiPlus – Best Battery Charger

-- The Victron Energy Multiplus is a powerful compact 12-Volt 3000VA 120 amp 120V true sine wave inverter and a sophisticated battery charger with adaptive charge technology
+- Victron Energy Multiplus is a powerful compact 12-Volt 3000VA 120V AC 60 Hz true sine wave inverter and 120 amp sophisticated battery charger with adaptive charge technology, 50 amp transfer switch

-- With the unique Power Assist feature the MultiPlus will prevent overload of a limited AC source, such as a generator or shore power connection
+- With the unique Power Assist feature Victron Energy MultiPlus will prevent overload of a limited AC source, such as a generator or shore power connection

 - In the event of a grid failure, or when shore or generator power is disconnected, the inverter is activated fast, within 20ms, and takes over the supply to the connected loads